(©Ol Lentille)

 (©Alfajiri Villas)

 It’s only an eight-hour direct flight from the UK on either Kenya Airways or British Airways.
-There is now a direct flight from the USA (JFK into Nairobi) daily taking only 14 hours.
-There is a simple e-visa system where you can apply online in advance to avoid unnecessary queues at the airport.
+There is also a daily direct flight from the USA – JFK into Nairobi – taking around 14 hours.
+There is a simple e-visa system that lets you apply online in advance, avoiding unnecessary queues at the airport.

 Ready to take the road less travelled?